Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Right.
 Look.
 That's more pollen than you and I will see in a lifetime.
 It's just a status symbol.
-Bees make too much of it.
+Goobers make too much of it.
 Perhaps.
 Unless you're wearing it and the ladies see you wearing it.
 Those ladies?
 Aren't they our cousins too?